 For first-time and repeat buyers, the city of Louisville also offers a forgivable loan to help you with your down payment.
 The amount of assistance is based on your individual situation, and can be forgiven anywhere between five and 15 years after you occupy the home, assuming you stay in the home for that time period.

-You must be buying a home in the Louisville metro area to qualify for the assistance, and your income must also be at or below below 80 percent of the AMI, which ranges from $43,400 for a one-person household to $67,000 for a five-person household.
-You must also contribute $500 to the purchase and complete a homebuyer education course to be eligible.
+You must be buying a home in the Louisville metro area to qualify for the assistance, and your income must also be at or below 80 percent of the AMI, which ranges from $43,050 for a one-person household to $71,350 for a six-person household.
+You must also have $1,500 in savings and complete a homebuyer education course to be eligible.

 In addition, there are purchase price limits, which depend on the size of the home and whether the property is new or preowned.
-The limit for an existing one-unit home is $165,000, while the limit for a new one-unit home is $258,000.
+The limit for an existing single-family home is $200,000, while the limit for a new single-family home is $245,000.

 Other Kentucky homebuyer assistance programs